What is fly-tipping?

 How are businesses contributing to the problem?

-- Construction waste, including rubble, plasterboard, kitchen and bathroom suites and more hazardous items such as paint, asbestos and chemicals
+- Construction waste: rubble, plasterboard, kitchen and bathroom suites, paint, asbestos and chemicals

-As a business, you have a social and legal responsibility to take all reasonable steps to ensure that your commercial waste is disposed of properly.
+As a business owner, you have social and legal responsibilities to ensure that your commercial waste is disposed of properly.

 How should businesses dispose of waste?

-Businesses have a ‘duty of care’ when it comes to waste disposal.
-This basically means it’s up to them to make sure it’s done properly.
+If you own a business, then you have a ‘duty of care’ when it comes to waste disposal.
+This means it’s up to you to make sure your waste is dealt with legally.

-Businesses must keep written information about their waste disposal for a minimum of two years.
-This information should all be readily available for inspection by the council or Environment Agency if needed.
+You must keep written information about your waste disposal for a minimum of two years.
+Furthermore, this information should all be readily available for inspection by the council or Environment Agency if the time comes.

-If your commercial waste won’t be picked up by a local council, we recommend you get it collected by a company that is a registered waste carrier.
-We’ve rounded up our pick of the top five such companies in the UK.
-If you choose to transport rubbish for disposal yourself, you must make sure your company is a registered waste carrier.
+If your commercial waste can’t get collected up by your local council, we recommend contacting a registered waste carrier.
+We’ve rounded up our pick of the top five waste carriers in the UK.

-Of course, one obvious way to make this task easier is to take steps to produce less rubbish!
-The planet and your bottom line will thank you for it.
+Of course, one way to make your waste disposal issues easier is to produce less rubbish!
+The planet, and your bottom line, will thank you for it.
+Keen to become more green?
 Read all our recommendations for how to make your business greener in 2019.